About Us

 Difficulty Level:

-Moderate.
-Hikers usually walk 4 to 8 hours a day for 13 days, with 1 or 2 additional days for acclimatization.
-Altitude sickness is the main concern, and not all hikers reach Base Camp due to the elevation.
+Intermediate.
+Hikers walk 4 to 8 hours per day for approximately 13 days, plus 1 or 2 days of acclimatization.
+Altitude sickness is the greatest challenge.

 Everest Base Camp, China - Nepal.
 Source: CuscoPeru.com